marcogdepinto/Sentiment_Analysis_On_Product_User_Reviews/README.md

     score: 5
 }
 ```
-**Data augmentation - WIP**
+**Data augmentation - WIP - DELETE REVIEWS_SCRAPER.PY BEFORE CHANGING THE REPO VISIBILITY TO PUBLIC**

-Using reviews_scraper.py , additional reviews have been downloaded to enrich the training set.

-To run the review scraper: ```scrapy runspider /path/to/reviews_scraper.py -o reviews.csv```

-The additional reviews are stored in the ```additional_scraped_reviews``` folder.
-Each file includes the reviews of one ASIN (ID of the product on the website).
+Additional reviews have been downloaded to enrich the training set.
+Those reviews are stored in the ```additional_scraped_reviews``` folder.
+Each file includes the reviews of one product.

 **How this works**